Lebyath/LicensePlateOCR/README.md

 TO USE THIS TOOL:

- You will need to install the OpenCV, Matplotlib, Tesseract, and Winsound libraries:
+ You will need to install the OpenCV, Matplotlib, Tesseract, Scikit-Image and Winsound libraries:
  ```
  pip install opencv-python
  pip install matplotlib
  pip install pytesseract
+ pip install scikit-image
  pip install winsound
  ```